teruyi/hello/description.md

 With this tool, everybody can see the status of your project without having to build and run it locally.

 ###Set-up Heroku in your repo
-1. Register on www.heroku.com and create a new App.
+1. Register on [www.heroku.com](http://www.heroku.com) and create a new App.
-2. Connect it to your Github repo and enable "Atomatic Deploys".
+2. Connect it to your Github repo and enable "Automatic Deploys".
 3. Put your Heroku App URL on the README.md table
 4. Done!